If you make these fire hydrant mistakes, you’ll win a $115 parking fine

 Commentary

 Do these common mistakes sound familiar?
-They should because these 5 little dandies have cost the NYC driving public a whole bunch of money.
+They should because these five little dandies have cost the NYC driving public a whole bunch of money.
 Here are some suggestions:

 - Keep a tape measure in your glove compartment

-- Walk off 16 steps from the bumper to the pump right after parking because it immediately elevates you guess to a credible estimate of the distance
+- Walk off 16 steps from the bumper to the pump right after seeing the ticket

 Fire Hydrant parking tickets sting you with a $115 fine.
-But you don’t have to pay ’em “no questions asked.”
+But you don’t have to pay them “no questions asked.”

-Joe got an unjust fire hydrant ticket and fought it himself.
+Joe got an unjust ticket and fought it himself.
 Sadly, Joe lost.
-Two weeks later Joe got a second fire hydrant ticket, and this time asked Larry to fight the good fight.
+Two weeks later, Joe got a second fire hydrant ticket, and this time asked Larry to fight the good fight.
 Larry beat the second ticket.

 Read Larry’s suggestions to Joe about how to fix his defense package